We envision a future in which robotic systems are pervasive, persistent, and perceptive:

 Low-Cost Navigation Systems for Near-Term Assistive Applications

 Simultaneous localization and mapping (SLAM) has been intensively studied by the robotics community for more than 20 years, and yet there are few commercially deployed SLAM systems operating in real-world environments.
 We are interested in deploying low cost, robust SLAM solutions for near-term consumer and industry applications; there are numerous challenges involved in building reliable systems under severe cost constraints.
 Our initial focus is on assistive devices for wheelchair navigation, with the goal of dramatically improving the mobility of users with, e.g., spinal cord injuries.
-There are significant opportunities to positively affect the lives of 1000s of individuals, while at the same time creating advanced robotic technology.
+There are significant opportunities to positively affect the lives of thousands of individuals, while at the same time creating advanced robotic technologies.
+We have demonstrated that existing power wheelchairs, retrofitted with low-cost (i.e., a cost reduction of two orders of magnitude compared to proximal solutions) navigation hardware, are able to reliably operate in highly dynamic human environments.